 - If there is no adequacy decision, consider whether other safeguards govern the transfer - For example, binding corporate rules (BCRs), standard contractual clauses (SCCs) approved by the Commission etc.

 - No adequacy decision and no appropriate safeguards?
-Check whether an exception covers the transfer - Among other things, for example, whether you have the individual's explicit consent, you have a contract with the individual, the transfer is necessary for reasons of public interest, a legal claim or to protect vital interests.
+Check whether an exception covers the transfer - Among other things, for example, whether you have the individual's explicit consent, if you have a contract with the individual, if the transfer is necessary for reasons of public interest, a legal claim or to protect vital interests.

-- Develop sharing protocols and agreements - are there any sharing protocols or agreements currently in place with the third party?
+- Develop sharing protocols and agreements - Are there any sharing protocols or agreements currently in place with the third party?
 How frequently is information shared with them?
 What information will you give to data subjects about this?
 At what point and how will this be communicated?
 What specific measures are in place to maintain security (e.g. encryption)?

-- Keep data up-to-date and accurate - how will you ensure that the data you have shared remains up-to-date and accurate?
+- Keep data up-to-date and accurate - How will you ensure that the data you have shared remains up-to-date and accurate?
 Who is responsible for doing this (the company doing the sharing or the recipient company)?
 What arrangements are in place if data subjects want to access it?
 How long should each party retain data, and what processes are required to ensure it is deleted by all parties when it is no longer needed?

 How will Brexit affect GDPR?

 It’s worth getting to grips with these rules now, as many of them will continue to apply once the UK leaves the EU.
 According to the ICO, the UK rules will mirror the existing GDPR rules.

 There will be transitional arrangements in place, so transfers from the UK to the EEA will not be restricted.
 Data transfers outside the EEA must continue to meet GDPR rules.
 The UK government has indicated an intention to recognise existing EU adequacy decisions, BCRs and SCCs.
 PECR rules on marketing and electronic communications will also continue to apply.

 Further information is available on the ICO website.